marekzidek/music-tools/README.md

 2. Normalize dataset to C4 major/A5 minor/atonal
 3. Distribute computation of any script on all data into multiple cores
 4. Correct midifiles so that note_off(or ons with velocity==0) come before note_ons (helps with writing tools to convert midi to a ML friendly format)
+5. Separate tracks with same channels into tracks with different channels
+6. Script to run a one-folder script for all parent folders of leaves in directory structure